SteeltoeOSS/Documentation/docs/8-security/sso-open-id.md

 Single Sign-on with OpenID Connect enables you to leverage existing credentials configured in a [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Sign-on service](https://docs.pivotal.io/p-identity) for authentication and authorization in ASP.NET 4.x (via OWIN middleware) and ASP.NET Core applications.

-The source code for this provider can be found [here](https://github.com/SteeltoeOSS/Security).

 ## Usage

 ### Usage in ASP.NET Core

 Steeltoe builds on top of `Microsoft.AspNetCore.Authentication.OpenIdConnect`.
 You may benefit from reading more about using [OpenID Connect in ASP.NET Core](https://andrewlock.net/an-introduction-to-openid-connect-in-asp-net-core/).

-Usage of Steeltoe's OpenID Connect provider is effectively identical to that of the [OAuth2 provider](#1-2-usage), although the behind-the-scenes story is a little different.
+Usage of Steeltoe's OpenID Connect provider is effectively identical to that of the OAuth2 provider, although the behind-the-scenes story is a little different.
 The OpenID Connect provider uses Microsoft's OpenId Connect implementation, and settings are based on `Microsoft.AspNetCore.Authentication.OpenIdConnect.OpenIdConnectOptions`, with these additional properties:

 |Name|Description|Default|
 |---|---|---|